A peek into the history of Virar.

 James Church | Distance: 6 Km from Virar

 St. James Church at Agashi, on the Virar-Arnala road, was built in 1558.
-The Portuguese were the most famous of the European tribes that built homes along the water wherever they went.
+The Portuguese were the most famous European tribes that built homes along the water wherever they went.
 A little port town called ‘Agasi’ was one of them.

 Given its closeness to the sea and the availability of wood from the forests, Agashi soon became a permanent Portuguese colony.